AlanSeyfir/intro-react/README.md

 The `useMemo()` hook is used in functional components to memoize expensive functions so that they are only called when a set input changes rather than every render.

+The first argument of `useMemo` is a function that does the complex calculation you want to memoize, and the second argument is an array of all dependencies for that memoization.

 `const result = useMemo(() => expensivesunction(input), [input]);`

 This is similar to the `useCallback` hook, which is used to optimize the rendering behavior of your React function components. useMemo is used to memoize expensive functions so that they do not have to be called on every render.